 4. Horse fully tacked up like you are going to make a run – this includes any head gear – Side View

-5. Horse fully tacked up with Rider – Side View
+5. Horse fully tacked up with Rider on – Side View

 6. Measuring tape across side of saddle, just below swells and cantle